katakanan/rust-industrial-io/README.md

 This is an experimental libiio.dll wrapper for Windows.
 Based on [Rust Industrial I/O for Linux](https://github.com/fpagliughi/rust-industrial-io).
 Just added [windows-dll](https://crates.io/crates/windows-dll) crate and some modifications.
 Not all functions will work correctly.
-(I didn't check yet)
+(I didn't check)

 ## Done
 - Replaced bindings.